rust-lang/rust/src/doc/unstable-book/src/library-features/asm.md

 * `inout(<reg>) <expr>`
   - `<reg>` can refer to a register class or an explicit register.
 The allocated register name is substituted into the asm template string.
   - The allocated register will contain the value of `<expr>` at the start of the asm code.
-  - `<expr>` must be a mutable initialized place expression, to which the contents of the allocated register is written to at the end of the asm code.
+  - `<expr>` must be a mutable initialized place expression, to which the contents of the allocated register are written at the end of the asm code.
 * `inout(<reg>) <in expr> => <out expr>`
   - Same as `inout` except that the initial value of the register is taken from the value of `<in expr>`.
-  - `<out expr>` must be a (possibly uninitialized) place expression, to which the contents of the allocated register is written to at the end of the asm code.
+  - `<out expr>` must be a (possibly uninitialized) place expression, to which the contents of the allocated register are written at the end of the asm code.
   - An underscore (`_`) may be specified instead of an expression for `<out expr>`, which will cause the contents of the register to be discarded at the end of the asm code (effectively acting as a clobber).
   - `<in expr>` and `<out expr>` may have different types.
 * `inlateout(<reg>) <expr>` / `inlateout(<reg>) <in expr> => <out expr>`